MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 }
 ```

+Return Values
+* Result (array) - Returns an array of information about the audio file, with the following fields:
+   * Name (string) - The name of the file that was saved.
+   * userAddedAsset (boolean) - If `true`, the file was added by the user.
+If `false`, the file is one of Misty's system audio files.

+#### Option 2
+**Note: To use this option, make sure to set the `content-type` in the header of the POST call to [`multipart/form-data`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types#multipartform-data).
+Uploading files to Misty this way does _not_ work with JQuery’s AJAX, but does work with XHR (XMLHttpRequest).**

 Parameters
-- FileName (string) - Name of the audio file to upload.
+- File (object) - The audio file to save to Misty.
 This command accepts all audio format types, however Misty currently cannot play OGG files.
-- DataAsByteArrayString (string) - The audio data, passed as a String containing a byte array.
+- FileName (string) - Optional.
+The name the file will have on Misty.
+Must include the file type extension.
+If unspecified, the audio file will be saved with the same name as the source file.
-- ImmediatelyApply (boolean) - True or False.
-Specifies whether Misty immediately plays the uploaded audio file.
+- ImmediatelyApply (boolean) - Optional.
+True or False.
+Specifies whether Misty immediately plays the audio file.
-- OverwriteExisting (boolean) - True or False.
+- OverwriteExisting (boolean) - Optional.
+True or False.
 Indicates whether the file should overwrite a file with the same name, if one currently exists on Misty.

 Return Values
-* Result (array) - Returns an array of information about the audio file, with the following fields:
+- Result (array) - An array of information about the audio file, with the following fields:
-   * Name (string) - The name of the file that was saved.
+  - name (string) - The name of the file that was saved.
+  - userAddedAsset (boolean) - If `true`, the file was added by the user.
+If `false`, the file is one of Misty's system audio files.

 ## Locomotion